+- d.
+Portrays the environment in an era of history characterized by a distinctive architectural style; or - e.
+Embodies those distinguishing characteristics of an architectural type or engineering specimen; or - f.
+Is the work of a designer whose individual work has significantly influenced the development of Loris; or - g.
+Contains elements of design, detail, materials, or craftsmanship which represent significant innovation; or

+Geographical Importance

-- (4) Portrays the environment in an era of history characterized by a distinctive architectural style; or - (5) Embodies those distinguishing characteristics of an architectural type or engineering specimen; or - (6) Is the work of a design whose individual work has significantly influenced the development of Loris; or - (7) Contains elements of design, detail, materials, or craftsmanship which represent significant innovation; or - Geographical Importance - (8) By being part of or related to a square, park or other distinctive area, should be developed or preserved according to a plan based on an historical, cultural or architectural motif; or - (9) Owing to its unique location or singular physical characteristic, represents an established and familiar feature of the neighborhood, community or City; or - Archeological Importance - (10) Has yielded or may be likely to yield information important in prehistory or history;
+- h.
+By being part of or related to a square, park or other distinctive area, should be developed or preserved according to a plan based on a historical, cultural or architectural motif; or - i.
+Owing to its unique location or singular physical characteristic, represents an established and familiar feature of the neighborhood, community or City; or j.
+Has yielded or may be likely to yield information important in pre-history or history;